babinc/time_machine/README.md

 # time_machine
-Easy way to change sytem time on linux and reset back to the correct time using NTP.
+Easy way to change sytem time on linux and reset back to the correct time using NTP while automatically resolving timezones.

 ## Description
 I needed a quick and easy way to change time on linux in order to run integration test for another project.
+Be sure and disable your local systems NTP service or as in Ubuntu "Automatic Time Zone".

 ## Install
 ```sh